yamamushi/theasciiproject/README.txt

 Yamamushi - yamamushi@gmail.com

-The goal of "The ASCII Project" is to develop a Unicode graphics based "Roguelike" MMORPG engine which operates a persistent world driven by a player-run economy.
+The overall aim of "The ASCII Project" is to develop a Unicode graphics based "Roguelike" MMORPG engine which operates a persistent world driven by a player-run economy.

 GOALS
 =====